10 Questions To Ask Your Mortgage Broker

 3) How do you charge for your services?

-4) Which types of mortgage are available?
+4) Which types of mortgages are available?

-5) What is the interest rate and how will it change over time?
+5) What is the interest rate, and how will it change over time?

 6) How much can I borrow?